Apple’s New Clips App Is iMovie for the Social Age

 I even put Clips to use in my job as a digital producer at the St. Paul Pioneer Press newspaper.
 The winners of our popular Easter Peeps diorama contest had just been revealed, so I created a catchy promo video featuring some of the colorful entries.

 The Upshot -- Using Clips was frustrating at times, such as when I could not find what I wanted in the limited selections of filters, labels, posters, and such.
-Given the vast numbers of such features found in Snapchat and its ilk, Apple’s stinginess is irksome.
+Given the vast numbers of such effects found in Snapchat and its ilk, Apple’s stinginess is irksome.
 Sharing failures in certain instances also annoyed me.

 I also pined for a couple of missing features.
 Apple Watch compatibility would be nice for, say, being able to hold record on the timepiece while my iOS device is across the room.

-And while Clips works as well on an iPad as well as on an iPhone, I got frustrated with my iPad Pro when I realized I couldn’t edit Clips videos with the tablet in a landscape orientation and Apple’s Smart Keyboard attached for tweaking animated captions and other text.
-The app works only in portrait orientation, regardless of the iOS device.
+And while Clips works on an iPad as well as on an iPhone, I got frustrated with my iPad Pro when I realized I couldn’t edit Clips videos with the tablet in a landscape orientation and Apple’s Smart Keyboard attached for tweaking animated captions and other text.
+The app works only in portrait orientation, regardless of device screen size.

 But, overall, I love Clips and plan to keep using it.
 It’s a breeze to slap together video stories, and the app is sure to get better over time.